mlcommons/ck/cm-mlops/script/reproduce-mlperf-inference-nvidia/README.md

 If CUDA is not detected, CM should download and install it automatically when you run the workflow.

-For x86 machines, you can download the tar files for cuDNN and TensorRT from NVIDIA website ([cuDNN](https://developer.nvidia.com/cudnn), [TensorRT](https://developer.nvidia.com/nvidia-tensorrt-download)) and install them using the following commands
+For x86 machines, you can download the tar files for cuDNN and TensorRT and install them using the following commands
 ```bash
 cm run script --tags=get,cudnn --input=<PATH_TO_CUDNN_TAR_FILE>
 ```